Cincinnati DUI/OVI Attorneys

 Restrictive plates, or the scarlet letter of OVI or DUI, are a result of language included in Senate Bill 123.
 Effective January 1, 2004, judges were given guidelines and mandates regarding the use of these plates.
 Based on the number of prior convictions and BAC, offenders may be required to replace their current license plates with special yellow license plates with red lettering.
 The plates must be attached to all titled vehicles to obtain driving privileges.
 Restrictive plates are optional for first-time OVI or DUI offenders and mandatory for high-tier or repeat offenders.

 Restrictive license plates are only required if driving privileges are requested for the remainder of the suspension period.
 Opponents argue the plates unfairly stigmatize OVI or DUI offenders and anyone else who may operate the vehicle.
-One of our experienced OVI or DUI attorneys will help you with options and possibilities to attempt to spare you from this requirement by virtue of a plea arrangement, if permitted by law.
+One of our experienced OVI, DUI or drug crimes attorneys will help you with options and possibilities to attempt to spare you from this requirement by virtue of a plea arrangement, if permitted by law.

 For the skilled defense you need as an accused individual, contact The Law Offices of Steven R. Adams, LLC for help.